CornellILCI/af-pipeline/README.md

 For simple G-Crunch installation - edit the example '.env' file to include your requirements, then docker compose build on this folder, then docker compose run to get a simple, testable environment.
 Of course, to get multiple worker nodes, or to separate features across different systems, check the docker compose and run something like docker-swarm.
 All the nessisary communication paths are listed in the docker-compose (there's a lot of database access).

 Warning - the postgres password may not take effect. docker exec -it <database's address> bash  then sudo psql -U <user> then ALTER USER <> WITH PASSWORD <>   to force it.
 I'll try to figure out why the script didn't stick later -JDLS

+### Known Issues
+Configuration requires correct linkages in the database, and these can be hard to track down and correct.
+See 2024.01's liquibase chages for more info.

+The id response for genotype data currently is only returning 1000 of the entries, which is truncating the genotype file matrix to 1000 entries when applied.
+This is likely pagination issues in the genotype_brapi call.

+mmer() is using a lot of memory when called. mmec() calls should fix this.